 Final Thoughts (00:54:24)

 Send us your feedback!

 Goodreads: Goodreads Group

 Support the Network!

-Become a Trek.fm Patron on Patreon and help us keep Star Trek talk coming every week.
+Become a Trek.fm Patron on Patreon and help us keep our shows coming to you every week.
 We have great perks for you at http://patreon.com/trekfm